PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 > **“Which treatment guidelines are applicable for diabetic patients with left ventricular hypertrophy and a history of atrial fibrillation?”**

 **Reasoning category:** Multi-relational reasoning

-This query requires connecting multiple clinical conditions with patient history and treatment guidance.

 ---